MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/create-arc-virtual-machines.md

 # [Azure CLI](#tab/azurecli)

 Follow these steps on the client running az CLI that is connected to your Azure Stack HCI cluster.
-To create an Arc VM via the Azure CLI, you first need to create a virtual network interface with static IP address or DHCP IP address.
-Then you can create a VM using the virtual network interface that you created.
+To create an Arc VM via the Azure CLI, you first need to create a logical network interface with static IP address or DHCP IP address.
+Then you can create a VM using the logical network interface that you created.

 ## Sign in and set subscription